Lil miss hot mess.

-Lil Miss Hot Mess was among the first Drag Queen Story Hour, and serves on the board for the nonprofit organization.
-She has hosted readings at the Brooklyn Museum, ICA LA, RuPaul’s Drag Con, Vice Media, WNET’s Let’s Learn, and numerous libraries, schools, and community groups coast-to-coast.
+Lil Miss Hot Mess is a storyteller and serves on the board for Drag Queen Story Hour.
+She has hosted readings for the Brooklyn Museum, ICA LA, RuPaul’s Drag Con, Vice Media, HBO, WNET’s Let’s Learn, and numerous libraries, schools, and community groups coast-to-coast.
 Her children’s book The Hips on the Drag Queen Go Swish, Swish, Swish was published in 2020, and her next book If You’re a Drag Queen and You Know It comes out in May 2022.

 Hot Mess was also a founding organizer of the #MyNameIs campaign that challenged Facebook’s “real names” policy.
 Her writing has been published in The Guardian, Wired, Salon, and them., as well as in academic journals like Curriculum Inquiry, and her work has been in media around the world.